-- Mining can be a great way to subsidize the purchase of a new, high-end GPU (or two, or three…)
+First, mining can be a great way to subsidize the purchase of a new, high-end GPU (or two, or three…).

-- BTC can be easily sold for cash, so mining XMR can be a good way to indirectly fill up your bank account or earn cash.
-XMR can also be sold directly on some major exchanges.
+Additionally, BTC can be easily sold for cash, so mining XMR can be a good way to indirectly fill up your bank account or earn cash.
+XMR can also be traded directly for fiat on some major exchanges.

-Mining crypto and holding it is similar to the old adage of buying low and selling high—except that most buyers don’t understand technical analysis and do this at the wrong times, meaning they’re buying high (during parabolic price increases) and selling low (during what could be normal price corrections on continued upward trends).
+Mining crypto and holding it is similar to the old adage of buying low and selling high—except that most buyers don’t understand technical analysis and do this at the wrong times.
+Meaning they’re buying high (during parabolic price increases) and selling low (during normal price corrections on continued upward trends).

 So, allowing your gear to earn money and selling that gear when your target is reached can potentially allow you to make your money back on the gear itself and pocket the crypto generated as profit.

 Before we get into the details of Monero mining, we need to perform some economic calculations.

 First, head over to whattomine.com, which provides up-to-date figures for the current price, block time, and network hash rate (as measured in kilohashes per second—or KH/s—denoting thousands of calculations per second).